-Train services (South West Trains) from Waterloo, via Vauxhall and Clapham Junction, stop at Kew Bridge Station.
-Kew Bridge Station is 800 metres from the Elizabeth Gate entrance to the Gardens via Kew Bridge.
+Train services (South West Trains) from Waterloo, via Vauxhall and Clapham Junction stop at Kew Bridge station, which is 800 metres from the Elizabeth Gate entrance to the Gardens via Kew Bridge.
 For more information call 08457 484950.

 By car or coach

-Please note that, although Kew has no coach park, coach parking is free on Kew Road (A307) after 10am.
-Visting groups are advised to arrive at either Victoria Gate or Elizabeth Gate, but note that only Elizabeth Gate has a designated coach drop-off point.
+Please note that although Kew has no coach park coach parking is free on Kew Road (A307) after 10am.
+Visiting groups are advised to arrive at either Victoria Gate or Elizabeth Gate, but note that only Elizabeth Gate has a designated coach drop-off point.

 From the west